ld4mbse/oslc-adapter-amesim/README.md

 	4. In the Deploy section, select the WAR file to upload using the dialog shown below.

 #### Option #3: Deploying OSLC AMESim adapter on standalone Tomcat server automatically from Eclipse
-Run the Maven launch configuration named **oslc adapter for amesim tomcat deploy**
+Run the Maven launch configuration named **oslc4jamesim wink - tomcat deploy**

 #### Option #4: Deploying OSLC AMESim adapter on standalone Tomcat server automatically from Eclipse in debug mode